 Especially in the European Union, which benefits from freedom of movement, companies can easily and intentionally build a multilingual workforce.
 In cities like Berlin, Amsterdam and Madrid, it’s not unusual for companies of 50 employees to boast 10+ languages.
-Apart from the fun-factor - who doesn’t love some friendly office banter during the World Cup? - a multilingual workforce is beneficial for business.
+Apart from the fun-factor – who doesn’t love some friendly office banter during the World Cup? – a multilingual and diverse workforce is beneficial for business.
 From better customer service to actually being more productive, employees who speak multiple languages are becoming a highly valued asset for international companies.

 In this article, we explore why and how multilingual employees can benefit your business.

 They work more efficiently